jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Always keep an open mind and a compassionate heart.
+Self-trust is the first secret of success.
-- Phil Jackson
+- Ralph Waldo Emerson

-Updated on: [9/18/2022]
+Updated on: [9/19/2022]
 <!-- #quoteEnd -->
 </pre>